guiltry/solid-guide/README.md

 │   │   ├── Query.rb
 │       └── ChooseWinner.rb
 └── views
+...
 ```

 Why Z?
 - It sorts your services folder automatically, instantly give you the big picture
-- Inevitably, Z-Level will have straight correlation with your simplicity, the higher Z-Level, the more coupled your SRP.
+- Inevitably, Z-Level will have straight correlation with your simplicity, the higher Z-Level, the more coupled your classes.
 So **it best to maintain your Z-Level low**.

 #### 3.3 Libs
 If there are business logic that doesn't fit in service layer, you should put it on Libs folder. e.g: Cache, Elasticsearch.